Calibrate a Turntable

 Calibrate a two-axis Turntable

-Follow this procedure to calibrate a 2-axis turntable.
+Follow this procedure to calibrate your 2-axis turntable.

 General - Image 22